Gavin-Dreyer/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+The biggest difference between .forEach and .map is that forEach simply loops through the array, while .map creates a new array.

 2. What is the difference between a function and a method?
+The difference between a function and a method is that a method is actually a function on an object.

 3. What is closure?
+Closure is when you have a function2 within a function1. function2 has access to all the variables in function1, but function1 does not have access to variables from function2.
+When adding function2 to function1 you are creating closure.

 4. Describe the four rules of the 'this' keyword.

-5. Why do we need super() in an extended class?
+The four rules of the 'this' keyword are window/global object binding, implicit binding, new binding, and explicit binding.
+When in the global scope, the value of 'this' is the global object.
+When you implicitly bind the 'this' keyword, 'this' is refering to the object left of the dot.
+When you use the 'new' binding 'this' refers to the specific properties created within the constructor function.
+When you use the call/apply method you are explicitly binding the 'this' keyword.

+5. Why do we need super() in an extended class? super() is used with extended class because it takes care of the job of Object.create(this, Class) when used with constructor functions.
+It is used to tell a parent’s class to be concerned with the child’s attributes, and the child's class to be concerned to be concerned with the parent's attributes.

 ## Project Set up